-Digital archives have become an essential resource for historians and literary scholars, particularly since the early 1990’s.
-The rapid expansion of large scale digitization initiatives have increased access to primary sources that were previously difficult, or in some cases impossible, to consult, especially for researchers working outside major research libraries or metropolitan academic centers.
-This shift has fundamentally altered research practises across a wide range of disciplines, enabling faster discovery, broader comparative work and a new forms of collaboration.
-However scholars have increasingly noted that digital collections are often shaped by institutional priorities rather then by scholarly need, rising important questions about representation , omission and bias.
+Digital archives have become an essential resource for historians and literary scholars, particularly since the early 1990s.
+The rapid expansion of large-scale digitisation initiatives has increased access to primary sources that were previously difficult, or in some cases impossible, to consult, especially for researchers working outside major research libraries or metropolitan academic centres.
+This shift has fundamentally altered research practices across a wide range of disciplines, enabling faster discovery, broader comparative work, and new forms of collaboration.
+However, scholars have increasingly noted that digital collections are often shaped by institutional priorities rather than by scholarly need, raising important questions about representation , omission, and bias.

-Many digitisation projects originate within national libraries, archives, or well funded universities, whose collecting strategies reflect administrative mandates, funding cycles and curatorial decisions.
+Many digitisation projects originate within national libraries, archives, or well-funded universities, whose collecting strategies reflect administrative mandates, funding cycles, and curatorial decisions.
 As a result, the materials that become digitally visible may not correspond to those most urgently required by researchers.
-In early modern studies, for example, letters and official documents are frequently digitized, while materials such as notebooks, marginalia and ephemera recieve comparatively lesser attention.
+In early modern studies, for example, letters and official documents are frequently digitised, while materials such as notebooks, marginalia, and ephemera receive comparatively less attention.
 This imbalance risks privileging elite voices and formal modes of communication, while obscuring everyday practices and informal textual cultures.

 This unevenness may distort historical interpretation, particularly when digital sources are treated as comprehensive representations of the archive rather than as partial and mediated selections.
 Scholars working primarily with online materials may assume a false completeness, overlooking the contingencies that shape what has been digitised and what remains inaccessible.
-As Smith observes, “what appears online is not simply what survives, but what has been selected.
+As Smith observes, ‘what appears online is not simply what survives, but what has been selected’.
 The apparent neutrality of search interfaces can therefore mask the politics of archival construction.

-At the same time, the reliance on digital surrogates can obscure important material features of original documents, including scale, texture, binding structure and subtle colour variation.
-Although high resolution images may compensate for some of these looses, they cannot fully replicate the experience of working with physical sources in situ.
+At the same time, reliance on digital surrogates can obscure important material features of original documents, including scale, texture, binding structure, and subtle colour variation.
+Although high-resolution images may compensate for some of these losses, they cannot fully replicate the experience of working with physical sources in situ.
 Elements such as paper thickness, ink saturation, or traces of handling are often flattened or rendered invisible in digital form.
-Nevertheless many publications continue to cite digitized materials without acknowledging these limitations, implicitly treating the digital copy as equivalent to the original artefact.
+Nevertheless, many publications continue to cite digitised materials without acknowledging these limitations, implicitly treating the digital copy as equivalent to the original artefact.

-The question of materiality has generated increasing debate within both archival studies and historiography Some scholars argue that the emphasis on access and efficiency has encouraged a form of “screen-based reading” that privileges extractable content over embodied engagement with documents.
-Others suggest that digital tools can in fact, draw attention to material features through zoom functions, metadata layers and comparative visualisation.
-However, such affordances depend heavily on how collections are designed and described, and are not uniformly available across platforms.
+The question of materiality has generated increasing debate within both archival studies and historiography.
+Some scholars argue that the emphasis on access and efficiency has encouraged a form of screen-based reading that privileges extractable content over embodied engagement with documents.
+Others suggest that digital tools can, in fact, draw attention to material features through zoom functions, metadata layers, and comparative visualisation.
+However, such affordances depend heavily on how collections are designed and described and are not uniformly available across platforms.

 Another issue concerns the temporal stability of digital archives themselves.
-Unlike physical collections which may endure for centuries with minimal intervention, digital resources require constant maintenance, migration and funding.
-Broken links, outdated formats and discontinued platforms pose serious challenges for long term citation and verification.
-Scholars may cite digital materials that later become unaccessible, raising questions about reproducibility and scholarly accountability.
-Despite this, citation practises often continue to treat digital sources as stable and permanent.
+Unlike physical collections, which may endure for centuries with minimal intervention, digital resources require constant maintenance, migration, and funding.
+Broken links, outdated formats, and discontinued platforms pose serious challenges for long-term citation and verification.
+Scholars may cite digital materials that later become inaccessible, raising questions about reproducibility and scholarly accountability.
+Despite this, citation practices often continue to treat digital sources as stable and permanent.

 The pedagogical implications of digital archives also warrant attention.
-For students and early-career researchers, online collections often constitute their first point of contact with primary sources.
+For students and early career researchers, online collections often constitute a first point of contact with primary sources.
 While this can democratise access, it may also produce a narrowed understanding of what an archive is and how it functions.
 Without explicit training in archival theory, users may conflate availability with significance, assuming that what is easiest to access is also what matters most.